Together We can!

-4. Other people are our solid ground.
+4. Other [caring] people are our solid ground.
 Our heart rate calms and our sense of safety increases when we are with our TRUSTED others.
 Even just being in the same room, not even talking.
-Stay away from your frenemies today.
+Stay away from your frenemies on hard days.
 Don’t engage with energy vampires.
-Not today.
 Today turn to your warmest connections.

 - text or video call if you can’t get together.

-- talk about things other than the news… venture into some playful conversations about ‘your favorite season and why’ or ‘an act of kindness that really touched you that you’ve received in your life’.
+- talk about things that have a little meaning… venture into some playful conversations.
+Try conversation starter topics like: ‘what is your way to wind down and why’ or ‘an act of kindness that really touched you that you’ve received in your life’.
 Link here for a list of other ideas.

 - we can cultivate a sense of interconnectedness and care for our fellow beings with a Metta Meditation.
 It is a heart opening practice that cultivates joy and soothes isolation.
 Click here to give it a try.

-- did you know that casual conversations with strangers, checkout clerks, delivery folks, and the mail delivery person have been shown to boost our well-being.
+- did you know that casual conversations with strangers, checkout clerks, delivery folks, and the mail delivery person have been shown to boost our well-being [yes, real research has been done on this].
 Don’t overlook them.
 These are important ways we connect socially.
 Maybe chat up your grocery bagger or UPS driver — socially distanced & mask in place!

 We help ourselves by planning and committing to wholesome choices.
 Especially when we know we’ll have a hard day ahead.
-I’ll be right there doing all this right along with you.
+I do the same; I’m right there doing this right along with you.

-MINDFULNESS TRULY CAN HELP HOLD US SOMEWHAT SANER IN THE COMING DAYS
+MINDFULNESS TRULY CAN HELP HOLD US SOMEWHAT SANER AMID THE STORMS

-Join me on Wednesday, Nov 4 at noon for a zoom-based shared community post-election mindfulness practice.
-We will come together in support of each other and all we’ve held these past few months — and find some ease together in mindfulness practice.
+Join me on Wednesdays, at noon for a zoom-based purposeful mindfulness practice.
+We will come together in support of each other and all we’ve held this past year — and find some ease together in mindfulness practice.

-Click here to link to the Zoom meeting that will start at noon,
+Click here to link to the Zoom meeting that will start at every noon-12:20 PST,

 May you be well.
 May you be at ease.
 May you find moments of hope. & know as well you are able, that you will be ok.